BlueCode23/Thesis-ComputingComponent/README.md

 - **main.py**: Main entry point for the Flask application.
 - **README.md**: This README file.
 - **requirements.txt**: Python dependencies.
-- **Extra**: Python programs used to compute Chi Square, they are included for reproducibility.
+- **Sub group analysis**: Python programs used to compute Chi Square, they are included for reproducibility.

 ## Prerequisites